Corporate Governance Code

 Declaration of Conformity

-Furthermore, the Board of Management and the Supervisory Board hereby declare that Brenntag complies and will continue to comply with the GCGC 2020 with the exception of the recommendation in C.4 GCGC 2020:
+Furthermore, the Board of Management and the Supervisory Board hereby declare that Brenntag complies and plans to continue to comply with the recommendations of GCGC 2020, with the exception of the recommendation in number C.4 GCGC 2020 as described above.

 Implementation of the GCGC's suggestions